hhariri/hhariri.github.io/_posts/2014-01-06-intellij-idea-minimal-survival-guide.md

 comments: true
 ---

-**Last updated:** 05 January, 2014
+**Last updated:** 06 January, 2014

 * Test
 {:toc}

 ## Why this Guide

-Much like its counterpart, [the JVM Guide]({% post_url 2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer %} the purpose of this guide is to make it easier for those using Visual Studio to get up to speed faster with
+Much like its counterpart, [the JVM Guide]({% post_url 2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer %} the purpose of this guide is to make it easier for newbies to get up to speed faster with IntelliJ IDEA.
-IntelliJ IDEA.

 ### Work in progress